jneg/UncapitalizeExtensions/README.md

 # UncapitalizeExtensions
-A bash script to uncapitalize all extensions recursively
+UncapitalizeExtensions is a bash script that will uncapitalize all extensions of files starting at a specified directory and recursively moving downward.

 Run the script with